danshapero/predicates/README.md

 There will be no substantive modifications to the main routines.

 Unit tests are in the directory `test/`; demonstrations of the failure of geometric predicates in floating-point arithmetic are in the directory `demos`.

+## Installation

+The code is built using [CMake](http://www.cmake.org) as follows:

+    mkdir build
+    cd build
+    cmake ..
+    make

+To run the unit tests:

+    make test

+Demo programs are optionally built if you have `zlib` and `libpng`.